DS-567/Educational-8-bit-CPU-SoC-/README.md

 At a time when Artificial Intelligence is becoming mainstream, understanding computer hardware is more important than ever.
 The goal of this repo is to provide a learning CPU/SoC platform that others can study, rebuild or extend themselves.

-This repository will host the complete open-source project, including:
+This repository will host the complete open-source project including:

 🔨 Schematics, PCB and Gerber files.